mattisherwood/movie-library/README.md

 1. Adding a back button.

+2. Adding unit tests.

-2. Migrating more components on the Tailwind branch.
+3. Migrating more components fully onto Tailwind (Tailwind branch).

-3. Adding unit tests.

 4. Giving more components Storybook stories.

-5. Storing the search and filters in the URL to enable better navigation.

-6. Linking up the extra search input in the header.
-(Dependant on task 4)
+5. Adding more initial content to the homepage.